 The center of Egyptian civilization for hundreds of years, Alexandrian history and culture is unparalleled.
-Stock full of delicious street food, stunning moments, and friendly people, there's a lot to see here.
+Packed full of delicious street food, stunning monuments, and friendly people, there's a lot to see here.
 To help you navigate this amazing city, here are 10 of the best things to do in Alexandria, Egypt.

 CLICK HERE FOR A FULL LIST OF MY RESTAURANT RECOMMENDATIONS